mantou132/gem-panel/docs/003-async-load.md

 # Async load

-In a complex WebApp, there may be many panels, and the panel itself may be more complicated, so `<gem-panel>` allows asynchronous loading of panel content, which will be loaded asynchronously when the panel is displayed for the first time, which can greatly improve the WebApp Performance:
+In a complex WebApp, there may be many panels, and the panel itself may be more complicated, so `<gem-panel>` allows asynchronous loading of panel content, which will be loaded asynchronously when the panel is displayed for the first time, which can greatly improve the WebApp performance:

 ```ts
 // ...